-4.2 Analyzing RSS Data
+4.2 Analyzing RSS data

-Sample weights are required for any analysis using RSS-2 data.
+Sample weights are required for any analysis using RSS data.
 Survey analysis software that can compute Taylor series variance estimates should be used to account for the complex sample design (Section 4.2.1).
 Sample weights are provided in both the RUF and PUF, along with strata and primary sampling unit (PSU) for variance estimation.
-The PUF includes three weights for analysis of Sample 1 data:
+The PUF includes three weights:

-- WEIGHT\M1 for analysis of Sample 1 from both panel providers combined.
-This is the weight that was used to generate estimates in NCHS dashboards and web tables. - P1\CALWT\M1 and P2\CALWT\M1 for analysis of Sample 1 by panel provider.
+- WEIGHT for analysis of respondent data from both panel providers combined.
+This is the weight that was used to generate estimates in NCHS dashboards and web tables. - P1_CALWT and P2_CALWT for analysis of respondent data by panel provider.